 As mentioned earlier in this article, mobile devices and tablets are quickly being the go-to solution for everything these days.
 Even fewer people are relying on Google to find their answers, and are heading straight to video and social media.
 At the same time, you always want to keep leveraging your brand and figure out how to potentially make millions off your expertise and previously published content.

 With all of this in mind, it’s not just about catering to your site audience with great content and video where possible — it’s also about finding a way to provide them with a premium service as well.
 Blog posts are great, but the majority of people coming to your site will never fully read through the content.
 Instead, you need to repurpose it and give it to them in a format they can easily follow, while enjoy walking through in the process.

 This is something I recently did in my new “Complete Guide to Affiliate Marketing and Blogging” course on Udemy.
 I’ve already written thousands of articles on my own websites and blogs, but never have I dove into the world of online video like I did in this course.
 The end result is over 80 videos and 6+ hours of content.
-If you want to check it out, feel free to use this link or coupon code “SHOEMONEY” and save 90% during its beta launch.

 The content and monetization play here are simple.